MScaramuzzi/Soil-Consumption-Ontology/index.md

 ### Conclusions

-* The data present in the csv files is not really comprehensive, thus the data  mapped from our ontolgy is not able to capture many of the classes we designed.
+* The data present in the csv files is not really comprehensive, thus the data  mapped from our ontology is not able to capture many of the classes we designed.
   * In order to be able to extract more knowledge the project would need to start from a better source of data.

 ### Future work